dpscience/DCONTINPALS/README.md

 __specDataDelimiter         = '\t'

 # file path (and name) to the IRF data:

 __filePathRefOrIRFSpec      = 'testData/ref_10ps.dat'
 __refDataDelimiter          = '\t'

-# define the number of rows, which should be skipped during the import (e.g. for ignoring the header entries):
+# define the number of rows to be skipped during the import of the data (e.g. for ignoring the header entries):

 __skipRows                  = 5;

 # fixed mono-decay component in units of picoseconds [ps] (1/lambda = tau):

-# Note: set to something like 1E-6 if you provide numerical IRF data as input
+# Note: set to values below 1E-6 if you are providing numerical IRF data as input otherwise the decay rate in [ps]:

-__tau_monoDecaySpec_in_ps   = 182.  #[ps]
+__tau_monoDecaySpec_in_ps   = 182.  # [ps]

+# used to simulate the IRF in case of '__demoMode' == True:

 __t_zero                    = 2000             # channel number
 __irf_fwhm                  = [270.04,498.63]  # [ps]
 __irf_intensity             = [0.9382,0.0618]  # [ps]
 __irf_t0                    = [0.,6.6]         # [ps]

-# grid of characteristic lifetimes with equally distributed grid points defining the resulting intensity spectrum
+# grid of characteristic lifetimes with equally distributed grid points defining the resulting intensity spectrum to be expected as output:

 __gridTau_start             = 10.0   # [ps]
 __gridTau_stop              = 3000.0 # [ps]
 __gridPoints                = 100    # 10 ...
-100 Note: this value is internally limited to 100 by CONTIN
+100 Note: this value is internally limited by CONTIN

-# channel/bin resolution [ps]
+# channel/bin resolution [ps]:

-__channelResolutionInPs     = 5.  # >= 10 ...
-Note: this value is internally limited by CONTIN
+__channelResolutionInPs     = 10. # >= 10 ...
+Note: this value is internally limited by CONTIN.
+If lower, increase '__binFactor' to fit into this range
-__binFactor                 = 1
+__binFactor                 = 2   # Note: number of channels is internally limited by CONTIN to <= 4000, so adjust the '__binFactor' in order to fit the given number of channels into this range

-# background estimation:
+# background estimation/calculation region:

 __bkgrd_startIndex          = 6500;
-__bkgrd_count               = 900; # number of channels with respect to the 'startIndex'
+__bkgrd_count               = 900; # number of channels with respect to the 'startIndex''
 ```
 * <b>execute</b> `pyDCONTINPALS.py`<br>